Once you have chosen the right music for your business, you will need to decide how to ensure that music is heard.

 Our fees are reasonable, and working with us is quick and efficient.
-We would love to tell you more about the packages we offer for business owners.
+We would love to tell you more about the packages we offer for business owners and offices.
 Contact us and let's discuss.

 - Why Bose Speakers Are So Expensive (A Detailed Study).
 (December 2017).
 Medium.

 - How Amar Bose Used Research to Build Better Speakers.
 (March 2016).
 CNBC.

 - FreeSpace DXA 2120 Digital Mixer/Amplifier.
 (2013).
 Bose.

 - How Much Does It Cost to Hire an Electrician?
 HomeAdvisor.

 - Is the Background Music Too Loud?
 (March 2011).
 BBC.